sharmin6630/Project-Distribution/README.md

 - Student can create and update their profile, fill thesis/project form and give the preference list, see teachers list and view their profile
 - Teacher can create and update their profile
 - Admin can view filled forms by students in a table, assign supervisors, perform queries based on CGPA, see summary charts of students' cgpa, total students, etc.
+- Admin can see summary charts of student's CGPA presented in a bar chart and see the the number of students who can take project and thesis in a pie-chart.
+- There is a noticeboard where all the notices posted by any teacher or admin will be displayed.
+All users can view the noticeboard with date of creation and author's  information.
+Teacher and admin can also update or delete any existing notice.